 Port – A network portal through which two computing processes can communicate.
 Where one IP Address typically identifies a device, a Port on that device identifies one of multiple potential communication channels.

 Portable – Software which has been developed to be able to run on many different computer hardware and operating systems with little or no change.

-Positioned Update/Delete – An SQL update or delete statement that modifies the current row of a cursor.
+Positioned Update/Delete – An SQL UPDATE or DELETE statement that modifies the current row of a cursor.

 Primary Key – A column or group of columns in a given table that uniquely identify each row of the table.
 The primary key is used in conjunction with a foreign key in another (or even the same) table to related the two tables together.
 For example, the primary key in an author table would match the foreign key in a book table in order to relate a particular author to that author’s books.

 Process – An instance of the execution of a program on a single computer.
 A process can consist of one or more threads executing, more or less, concurrently.
-The memory used by a process cannot be accessed by any other process.
+The private memory used by a process cannot be accessed by any other process.